ImbueProgram/imbue-program-docs/program/frontend/README.md

-# FrontEnd
+# Full Stack Javascript

-Welcome to the FrontEnd path.
+Welcome to the FullStack path.
 We are priorizing things you need to learn to be in the market of software developers.

-If you want general knowledge about programming, refer to the [software path](/program/software/README.md)
+If you want general knowledge about programming, Git, Github refer to the [software path](/program/software/README.md) and the [Getting Started Guide](program/software/getting_started.md).

+Also, make sure you have completed your [Setup](program/frontend/setup/README.md)

 ## Levels
 - [Level 0](program/frontend/level-0/README.md)